 If coming into contact with a product or item causes your skin to react, it’s contact dermatitis.
 The allergic reaction makes your skin red, dry, and itchy.
 Cosmetics, laundry detergents, even jewelry can cause this type of dry skin.

 A chronic condition, if you have eczema, you’re likely to have it on and off throughout your life.
 It’s a condition that can be managed by identifying irritating factors that cause “flare-ups.”
 It results in red, itchy bumps that can crack.

 Although there are theories as to what’s behind the condition, no one knows exactly what causes eczema.

 In simple terms, seborrheic dermatitis is dandruff for adults and cradle cap in infants.
 The dry, flaky skin is often on the head but can move to the face and chest, as well as creases in the arms and legs, and the groin.
 It’s triggered by yeast.

 Although it’s a fungal condition, athlete's foot can look like dry skin because it causes flakiness on the soles of the feet.

 Common Causes Of Dry Skin

-Many things can cause your skin to become dry.
+Many things can cause your skin to become dry — where the skin’s natural barrier isn’t working due to an oil deficiency on the top layer.
 Some of the most common culprits include environmental factors, medications or products, and a variety of skin conditions.